scikit-learn-contrib/MAPIE/notebooks/regression/tutorial_regression.md

 _ = ax.legend(fontsize=10, loc=[1, 0.4])
 ```

-As we can see in the figure above, all strategies behave in a similar way as in the first section, except the CQR method which takes into account the heteroscedasticity of the data.
-In that method we observe very low interval widths at low values of $x$.
+One can observe that all the strategies behave in a similar way as in the first example shown previously.
+One exception is the CQR method which takes into account the heteroscedasticity of the data.
+In this method we observe very low interval widths at low values of $x$.
 This is the only method that even slightly follows the true width, and therefore is the preferred method for heteroscedastic data.
-Notice also that the true width is greater than the predicted width from the other methods at $x \gtrapprox 3$.
-This means that while the marginal coverage correct for these methods, the conditional coverage is probably underestimated as we will observe in the next figure.
+Notice also that the true width is greater (lower) than the predicted width from the other methods at $x \gtrapprox 3$ ($x \lt 3$).
+This means that while the marginal coverage correct for these methods, the conditional coverage is likely not guaranteed as we will observe in the next figure.

 ```python
 def get_heteroscedastic_coverage(y_test, y_pis, STRATEGIES, bins):